-- The medical condition of the recipient meets the medical necessity requirement for skilled nursing services and the provision of these services in the home is the most appropriate level of medical care; - Failure to receive skilled nursing services in the home would place the recipient at risk of developing additional medical problems or could cause further debilitation and; - The recipient requires skilled nursing services on a regular basis and that these services cannot be obtained in an outpatient setting before or after normal school hours.
+• The medical condition of the recipient meets the medical necessity requirement for skilled nursing services and the provision of these services in the home is the most appropriate level of medical care;

+- Failure to receive skilled nursing services in the home would place the recipient at risk of developing additional medical problems or could cause further debilitation and; - The recipient requires skilled nursing services on a regular basis and that these services cannot be obtained in an outpatient setting before or after normal school hours.
 Therefore, if the recipient attends school full or part time, extended and/or multiple daily skilled nursing services may be provided to the recipient/student in the home before or after his/her normal school hours.

-NOTE: Skilled nursing services are to be conducted in the recipient's home or place of residence.
+NOTE: Skilled nursing services are to be conducted in the recipient's home or place of residence only.
 Home health services may be provided outside of the home when the nurse accompanies the recipient for medical reasons such as doctor appointments, treatments or emergency room visit.
-Medicaid cannot reimburse for skilled nurse services performed outside of state boundaries.
+Medicaid cannot reimburse for skilled nurse services conducted outside of the recipient's home for reasons other than listed above and/or performed outside of state boundaries.